-The Author On The Dockyards
+The webmaster of The Dockyards

 Heading back to my personal story, I spent the first 7 years of my life in Bukovina before I moved with my parents to Bucharest, the capital of Romania, in order to pursue my early schooling there (which consisted of elementary school, secondary school, high school, and a technical college between the years 2004 and 2017).

 In 2017, I was admitted at one of the four most prestigious Danish public institutions of higher education, more specifically Aalborg University (often abbreviated to AAU), on a heavily technical bachelor’s degree programme entitled ‘Medialogy’, which focused on human-computer interaction, programming, virtual reality, video games, computer graphics, and many more.

 Consequently, I spent the next 3 years of my life in Aalborg, one of the four largest cities in Denmark, close by the Limfjorden and the North Sea, with the good and the bad (in each and every possible regard; that is, according to my subjective system of principles and values).